Themerica

 • Older

-All photography which is my own is licensed under Creative Commons Attribution-NonCommercial 4.0.
+My photography is licensed under Creative Commons NonCommercial 4.0.

-This means you are free to share and adapt my images for non-commercial purposes only.
+You are free to use my images for non-commercial purposes only.